AdobeDocs/experience-manager-65.en/help/sites-administering/cug.md

 Closed User Groups (CUGs) are used to limit access to specific pages that reside within a published internet site.
 Such pages require the assigned members to login and provide security credentials.

-To configure such a area within your website you:
+To configure such an area within your website you:

 * [create the actual closed user group and assign members](#creating-the-user-group-to-be-used).